JavaMoney/javamoney-examples/web/javamoney-payment-cdi-event/README.md

 All you need to build this project is Java 8 or above, Maven 3.0 or above.

-The application this project produces is designed to be run on Jakarta EE 8, e.g. JBoss WildFly 17 and above.
+The application this project produces is designed to be run on Jakarta EE 8, like JBoss WildFly 17 and above.

 Configure Maven
 ---------------